 VPNs have been banned in Iran, Russia, China, Turkey and the United Arab Emirates.

 As a number of these countries (such as Russia) have only recently made VPNs illegal, it is still too early to gauge how strict these bans will be.
-Moreover, as many corporations and media networks rely on VPN use in some of these countries, it is likely that VPNs will not be entirely eliminated.
+Moreover, as many corporations and media networks rely on VPNs to do business in some of these countries, it is likely that VPNs will not be entirely eliminated.

 Foreigners are usually fine to use VPNs, it’s the local who have to worry.